cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 with either the `SUPERUSER` or, preferably, just the `REPLICATION` privilege in the source instance.

-If the source database is created with Cloud Native PostgreSQL, you can reuse the `streaming_replica` user and take advantage of client TLS certificates authentication (which, by default, is the only allowed connection method for `streaming_replica`).
+If the source database is created with CloudNativePG, you can reuse the `streaming_replica` user and take advantage of client TLS certificates authentication (which, by default, is the only allowed connection method for `streaming_replica`).